slaveofcode/jkt/README.md

 `
 ```

+### The Instance

-You can assume the `person` as a schema for your json data, then every time you do parsing for json you just have to pass an argument into the `person` like below.
+You can assume the `person` as a structure for your json data, then every time you do parsing for json, you just have to pass an argument into the `person` like below.

 ```
 const John = person({